 - Make sure to get a rechargeable smartcard called EasyCard or iPass.
 Either card is good for taking the public bus to the Wetlands and also to Wuqi Fisherman’s Harbour and Luce Memorial Chapel (if you are following my one-day itinerary)

-How to get to Gaomei in Taichung Taiwan
+How to get from Taichung to Gaomei Wetland

 Taichung City Bus: from Taichung to Gaomei Wetlands